VMBlakelock/saute-and-skewers-greekfood/README.md

 The project is deployed to Heroku.
 It uses the automatic deployment method via Github, using your Github repository.
 Below shows the steps to deploy on Heroku:

 1. Heroku requires certain dependencies and applications to run our application.
-There we need to tell it whats required.
+There we need to tell it what is required.
    In the terminal type
    - $ pip3 freeze --local > requirements.txt
    - $ echo web: python app.py > Procfile